stevejay/middleengine-website/src/posts/2020-06-23-programming-the-nes-the-6502-in-detail.md

 SBC $02   ; Add LSB of second value to the Accumulator.
 STA $04   ; Store LSB of result in memory at address $0004.

-; Carry bit is set here, indicating no borrow.
+; Carry flag is set here, indicating no borrow.

 ; Add the MSBs, including the carry bit from the first addition.
 LDA $01   ; Load MSB of first value into the Accumulator.